akohnert/TwiConv/readme.md

 ### Required
 - CoNLL skeleton files in which the words and tweet authors are anonymized (one file for each conversation/thread, provided in ``conll_skeleton``)
 - files with token differences to re-create the tokenization (one file per tweet, provided in ``diff``)
 - text files containing the message of each tweet.
-The tweets can be found and downloaded via their tweet ID (all IDs are listed in ``tweet_ids.txt``).
+The tweets can be downloaded via their tweet ID through the Twitter API (all IDs are listed in ``tweet_ids.txt``).
 - text files containing the author of each tweet (this is just one word per file, the username).
-The author can also be made available via the tweet ID.
+The author can also be downloaded via the tweet ID.

 ### Make CoNLL-format files